Stefanene/secure-llm/README.md

 gcloud config set project PROJECT_ID
 ```

-And check the list of available project using:
+Optionally, check the list of available project as a sanity check using:
 ```
 gcloud projects list
 ```